 He resides in Hattiesburg with his wife Lisa and daughter Olivia.

-- Distinguished Service, American Academy of Pain Medicine
+- Past President, American Academy of Pain Medicine (AAPM)

 2016 Napa Pain Conference